genesiscommunitysuccess/docs/docs/platform-reference/essential-information/system_definitions-latest.md

 }
 ```

-Please note that multiple levels of linking are supported.
-However `genesisInstall`
+Multiple levels of linking are supported.
+However, `genesisInstall`
 will fail if a circular link is detected, or if the `source` of a link is not
 found.